This page is from APP, the official source of professional practice for policing.

 Children as victims of domestic abuse

-The Act defines a child as any person under the age of 18 and uses the definition of 'parental responsibility' set out in the Children’s Act 1989 and the definition of 'relative' set out in the Family Law Act 1996.
+The Act defines a child as any person under the age of 18.
+It uses the definition of 'parental responsibility' set out in the Children Act 1989 and the definition of 'relative' set out in the Family Law Act 1996.

-The 2021 Act does not create a new offence of domestic abuse, but reinforces the need to consider the full range of existing legislation (including relevant offences) and safeguarding procedures to protect children.
+The 2021 Act does not create a new offence of domestic abuse.
+It reinforces the need to consider the full range of existing legislation (including relevant offences) and safeguarding procedures to protect children.

 There is growing evidence that highlights how significant the impact of witnessing or experiencing domestic abuse is on a child’s development and wellbeing.
 The purpose of this Act is to ensure that children’s needs are appropriately assessed and met.

-The Children and Social Work Act 2017 and Working Together 2018 places a joint and equal responsibility on the Chief Officer of Police, the Clinical Commissioning Group and the Local Authority to work together for the purpose of safeguarding and promoting the welfare of children in the area.
+The Children and Social Work Act 2017 and Working Together 2023 places a joint and equal responsibility on the chief officer of police, the clinical commissioning group and the local authority to work together to safeguard and promote the welfare of children in the area.
 They are required to work together to coordinate targeted services for children to meet their needs at all stages of the continuum of need.
-This is intended to remove the blockages, bureaucracy and organisational self-interest that bar the route to the effective and efficient delivery and practice of multi-agency services to protect and safeguard children.
+This is intended to remove the blockages, bureaucracy and organisational self-interest that prevent the effective and efficient delivery and practice of multi-agency services to protect and safeguard children.

 Officers attending incidents of domestic abuse are required to identify and record any children of the relationship, whether present or not.
 Where they are present, officers should check on their welfare and communicate with them on an appropriate level.

-Appropriately trained staff should be identified to continue to engage with children who might be identified as important witnesses or victims of direct abuse to aid communication and comply with requirements under Achieving Best Evidence in Criminal Proceedings.
+Appropriately trained staff should be identified to continue to engage with children who might be identified as important witnesses or victims of direct abuse.
+This will aid communication and enable them to comply with the requirements under Achieving Best Evidence in Criminal Proceedings.

 Children experiencing domestic abuse should continue to be considered eligible to access services under the Victims’ Code.
 The Code defines a victim as a person who has suffered harm, including physical, mental or emotional harm or economic loss which was directly caused by a criminal offence.

-The Code also sets out that those who have suffered harm, including physical, mental or emotional harm or economic loss, as a direct result of witnessing a crime, are a victim of crime for the purposes of the Code and are able to access services that support victims.
+The Code also sets out that those who have suffered harm, including physical, mental or emotional harm or economic loss, as a direct result of witnessing a crime, are a victim of crime for the purposes of the Code.
+They can access services that support victims.
 They do not need to have provided a statement to the police, been interviewed by the police or be required to attend court as a witness.

-Local arrangements should equip police officers and staff with knowledge and understanding for safeguarding children.
-In particular, how to respond and refer details of children and young people being exposed to domestic abuse to their multi-agency safeguarding systems.
+Local arrangements should equip police officers and staff with the knowledge and understanding to safeguard children.
+This includes how to respond and refer details of children and young people being exposed to domestic abuse to their multi-agency safeguarding systems.

 Consideration is required regarding ongoing responsibility for engaging with and keeping children updated on investigations, particularly where those with parental responsibility are the abusers.